swoboda1337/acurite-esphome/README.md

         name: AcuRite Rainfall Monthly
         cycle: monthly

-A binary moisture sensor can also be created:
+A binary moisture sensor is also possible:

     template:
       - trigger: